UK coronavirus death toll rises by 170, lowest increase since March

 The number of people who have died in the United Kingdom after testing positive for COVID-19 rose by 170 to 34,636, business minister Alok Sharma said on Sunday, the lowest increase in the official death toll since March 24.

-The increasing number on Sunday was sharply down from the 468 rises in deaths reported 24 hours earlier.
-However at weekends, the number of recorded deaths has been lower than the number reported during the week, and health officials in England also said its COVID Patient Notification System had not operated for a while on Saturday.
+The increase reported on Sunday was sharply down from the 468 rise in deaths reported 24 hours earlier and the lowest since Britain brought in a lockdown to curb the spread of the virus on March 23.
+However, at weekends the number of recorded deaths has been lower than the number reported during the week, and health officials in England also said its Covid Patient Notification System had not operated for a while on Saturday.

 - READ MORE ON: